 *Please note there will NOT be Kihon or Ribbon Kumite divisions.

 Due to the limited number of rings and judges, not all competitors will compete at the same time.
 Stay active and warmed up, but also pay attention to when your name will be called.
-Please check the Tournament Competitor Ring & Division List for updates on when you are competing.
 Do not leave the building before signing out.
 Once bowed into a match, competitors must not leave the ring.
 In case of emergency, seek permission from the Chief Judge before leaving.

 Competitors must know their kata by heart and be able to perform it on their own.
 Judges will not count or assist with remembering techniques.
 Look forward and don't worry about the other people competing.
 They may not be doing the same kata as you.
 If you are not yet confident in your current kata, you may perform one kata below your rank.